rickoneeleven/white_noise_chrome_extension_auto_detect_headphones/AGENTS_templates/ops_doc.md

 - `ops/OTHER_DOC.md` - if cross-cutting dependency
 - `ops/systemd/service-name.service` - if applicable

+## Agent Service Commands
+- any commands that will help the agent do stuff related to operations in this doc

 ## Notes
 - Optional 1-2 bullets only if critical context not obvious from code
+- Delete this section if empty

+## Intentional Behavior
+- Document non-obvious design decisions that future agents might question
+- Prevents agents from "fixing" things that aren't broken
 - Delete this section if empty
 ```